thanagit-thong/Good-Quote/README.md

 But it's easy to understand, and can be adopted to various use case.

 ## GOAL:
-Using AI Chatbot to search some Quote from the internet and update it to my WIKI automatically once a day !
+Using AI Chatbot to search some Quote from the internet and update it to [my WIKI](https://github.com/thanagit-thong/Good-Quote/wiki) automatically once a day !
+Rule, it must smart enough to not remove any existing contents.
+Just insert new quote under the right category, WORK or LIFE.

 ## HOW:
 I use OpenAI model GPT-5-mini to seach Quote on the internet using web search.